'Happy with her life': 109-year-old dies peacefully at home

-Eleanor “Ella” Margaret Wilson died peacefully in her home at Bupa’s Gardens Care Home on August 19 after celebrating her 109th birthday in June.
+Eleanor “Ella” Margaret Wilson died peacefully in her home at Bupa’s Gardens Care Home in Rotorua on August 19 after celebrating her 109th birthday in June.

 She was a homebody who was “warm” and “content”, Ella’s youngest son, John Wilson, said.